Porges/ways-to-play/src/games/pigeon-tickets/index.md

 ---

 Pigeon Tickets (<span lang="zh-Hant">白鴿票</span>/<span lang="zh-Hans">白鸽票
-</span> Cantonese: <span lang="yue-Latn">baak6 gaap3 piu3</span>{%fn%}Older
+</span> Cantonese: {%pronounce lang="yue-Latn" word="baak6 gaap3 piu3"
+pronouncer='GeraldYang' file="pronunciation_yue_白鴿票.mp3" %}{%fn%}Older
 romanizations include <span lang="yue-Latn">pak kap piew</span>[@GamblingGamesOfMalaya p.
 48], <span lang="yue-Latn">pák kòp
 piú</span>,[@ChineseInAmerica p.
-6] <span lang="yue-Latn">baahk gáap
+6] <span lang="yue-Latn">baahk gáap piu</span>,
-piu</span>, or <span lang="yue-Latn">paâk káap p'iu</span>.
-While <span
+or <span lang="yue-Latn">paâk káap p'iu</span>.
+While <span lang="zh-Hant">白鴿
-lang="zh-Hant">白鴿</span> is sometimes translated as “white pigeon” from Mandarin, it is the standard Cantonese name for pigeon, and this further proves the Cantonese origin of the game (see e.g. @SparrowAndPigeon, although I find some of his other (original) conclusions to be dubious).{%endfn%}) is a gambling game which originated in <span class="noun" lang="zh-Latn">Guangdong</span> during the late Qing dynasty, and which in the 19th and 20th centuries was spread throughout Oceania-bordering countries by Chinese emigrants.
+</span> is sometimes translated as “white pigeon” from Mandarin, it is the
+standard Cantonese name for pigeon, and this further proves the Cantonese origin of the game (see e.g. @SparrowAndPigeon, although I find some of his other (original) conclusions to be dubious).{%endfn%}) is a gambling game which originated in <span class="noun" lang="zh-Latn">Guangdong</span> during the late Qing dynasty, and which in the 19th and 20th centuries was spread throughout Oceania-bordering countries by Chinese emigrants.

-The game was eventually modified by Americans and turned into the modern game of Keno, now played in casinos around the world.
+The game was eventually modified by Americans and turned into the modern game of Keno, which is now played in casinos around the world.

 <!-- excerpt -->